BOARD OF DIRECTORS

-Erin Loughran, Senior Manager: Professional Development and Evaluation, has a background in visual arts and museum education.
+Erin Loughran, Senior Manager, Professional Learning & Evaluation, has a background in visual arts and museum education.
 She started working at ArtsConnection as a program manager over 15 years ago.
 She has worked with teachers, artists and multilingual learner students in the DELLTA program and collaborated on the development of the DELLTA website launching in 2022.
 She currently works on the GIVE program, among others.
 In her time off, she’s introducing her young daughters to the arts.

 Riham Majeed, Development Manager, is a Palestinian-American fundraising professional and emerging curator based in New York City.
 She holds a B.A. in Art History and Psychology from Fairfield University.
 Riham completed a curatorial fellowship at arts incubator NXTHVN, where she and two co-curators coordinated the exhibition Countermythologies.
 In her free time, Riham enjoys shooting and printing photographs, soaking up the sun in public parks and organizing with an all-woman-of-color-led grassroots political organization.

-Fernando Maneca, Associate Director, Marketing & Communications, is an arts advocate, designer, curator, and mentor.
+Fernando Maneca, Senior Manager, Marketing & Communications, is an arts advocate, designer, curator, and mentor.
 For over two decades, he has held leadership positions, consulting, and mentorship roles at numerous esteemed NYC cultural institutions.
 In his former life as a performing artist, he created all manner of things, including performances for the stage, site-specific work in parks, bars, and empty office buildings, theatrical sets, costumes, soundscapes, music compositions, and video projections.
 He received an MFA in Dance from NYU/Tisch, a BA in Dance from Rhode Island College, and an AS in Architectural Drafting from Hall Institute of Technology.
-When he’s not at work, Fernando enjoys all things Marvel, Star Trek, and Star Wars, cooking for his family, and both barebow and compound archery.
+When he’s not at work, Fernando enjoys all things Marvel, Star Trek, and Star Wars, cooking for his family, and competitive archery.